Matthias Buchinger: Biography

 Buchinger's musical skills included the ability to play a half-dozen musical instruments including the dulcimer, hautboy, trumpet, and flute and several of his own invention.

 Family

-Buchinger was married four times and had at least 14 children.
-These fourteen children were birthed by eight women.
+Buchinger was married four times and had 14 children.
+His first three wives (Elsche Shoomaker, Margeth Afsawein, Ann Catharin Kemchmeyer) all died shortly after giving birth and his fourth wife, Ann Elizabeth Teys outlived him.

 Legacy

-The Metropolitan Museum of Art presented 16 of his graphic works in a historical show entitled, “Wordplay: Matthias Buchinger’s Drawings From the Collection of Ricky Jay”.
+The Metropolitan Museum of Art presented 16 of his graphic works in a historical show entitled, "Wordplay: Matthias Buchinger's Drawings From the Collection of Ricky Jay".
 Jay, a magician and "collector of antique marvels", tracked down Buchinger's works for more than 30 years.
-He chronicled his pursuit of all things Buchinger in a book called Matthias Buchinger: ‘The Greatest German Living’ by Ricky Jay, Whose Peregrinations in Search of the ‘Little Man of Nuremberg’ Are Herein Revealed.
+He chronicled his pursuit of all things Buchinger in a book called Matthias Buchinger: 'The Greatest German Living' by Ricky Jay, Whose Peregrinations in Search of the 'Little Man of Nuremberg' Are Herein Revealed.